ll3N1GmAll/ATAT/README.txt

 5) Multi-Target Asleap Attack - Perform dictionary attack against all users captured by the HostAPD-WPE attack. (better for fewer targets because usernames aren't paired with passwords in the output file)
 OUTPUT FILES APPEND DATA DUE TO THE NATURE OF THESE LOOPED OPERATIONS; THEREFORE, ALL OUTPUT FILES MUST BE DELETED OR CLEANED OUT PERIODICALLY TO GET RID OF PREVIOUS OPERATION'S RESULTS
 6) Multi-Target John The Ripper Attack - Perform dictionary attack against all users captured by the HostAPD-WPE attack.
+7) WiFi Jammer - *This Attack Is ILLEGAL If Not Conducted In A Controlled Environment That Is Free Of Networks That Are Not In Scope!!
+Use Responsibly & With Great Caution!* This is a an automated deauth attack that detects all access points & clients in range.
+This attack will hold down the 10 closest clients indefinitely.
+A Yagi is recommended for long range, more percise targeting.